 - Protection from discrimination

-- Protection from sham arrangements (relating to the engagement of independent contractors).
+- Safety from sham arrangements (relating to the engagement of independent contractors).

 Unlawful Discrimination occurs when an employer takes adverse action against an employee in relation to the aspects mentioned above.
-However, discrimination does not have to happen on its own, it only has to be a contributing factor – This includes employees who are treated in a manner that is less favourable than other employees in the same or similar circumstances based on their sex, age, race, disabilities.
+However, discrimination does not have to happen on its own.
+It only has to be a contributing factor.
+This includes employees who are treated in a manner that is less favorable than other employees in the same or similar circumstances based on their sex, age, race, disabilities.

-Indirect discrimination is also unlawful and occurs where there is a requirement or policy that is the same for all and on its face, appears neutral.
-However, it has a disproportionate impact on certain groups (such as people of a certain sex or age) and that requirement or policy is not reasonable in the circumstances.
+Indirect discrimination is also unlawful and occurs where there is a requirement or policy that is the same for all.
+But, at face value, appears neutral.
+However, it has a disproportionate impact on certain groups, such as people of a certain sex or age.
+However, that requirement or policy is not reasonable in the circumstances.

-An Example of Indirect Discrimination: A policy says that all employees must wear specific clothes without considering that it may be difficult for a pregnant employee to wear those items.
+An Example of Indirect Discrimination: A policy says that all employees must wear specific clothes.
+But doesn’t take into consideration that it may be difficult for a pregnant employee to wear those items.

 An employer must not take adverse action against an employee: